 Enabling Research in Evolutionary Biology

-This module is taught by Alexis in Karlsruhe with the occasional help of his PostDocs and PhD students from the Heidelberg Institute for Theoretical Studies.
+Bioinformatics courses are taught by Alexis in Karlsruhe with the occasional help of his PostDocs and PhD students from the Heidelberg Institute for Theoretical Studies.
 See here for contact details.

 A 20 minute oral exam at the end of the semester, dates will be scheduled via doodle.

 Write an email to Alexis such that he can add you to the course mailing list, very important!